hpe-dev-incubator/hpe-dev-portal/content/blog/set-up-apache-skywalking-for-k8s-and-vm-monitoring-in-hpe-greenlake-private-cloud.md

 $﻿ kubectl apply -f deployment.yaml
 ```

-Upon the Web app gets deployed, the built-in Java agent will start collecting application data and post it to the SkyWalking OAP.
-All the application metrics will be available in the SkyWalking UI, under *General Service* tab:
+Upon web app deployment, the built-in Java agent will start collecting application data and posting it to the SkyWalking OAP.
+All the application metrics will be available in the SkyWalking UI, under the *General Service* tab:

 ![](/img/java-app.png)

-Below is the *SpringBoot* Web app topology map:
+Below is the *SpringBoot* web app topology map:

 ![](/img/java-app-map.png)

 ### Deploy a multi-tier application

-A﻿s the second demo application, I will deploy a multi-tier *music* application, available as part of [Apache SkyWalking showcase application](https://github.com/apache/skywalking-showcase).
-This multi-tier music application consists of a frontend app server and its UI, backend gateway service, recommendation service and songs service, together with a *H2* database.
-Each microservice is implemented with different programming language, *NodeJS*, *React*, *Spring*, *Python*, etc.
+A﻿s my second demo application, I will deploy a multi-tier *music* application, available as part of [Apache SkyWalking showcase application](https://github.com/apache/skywalking-showcase).
+This multi-tier music application consists of a frontend app server and its UI, a backend gateway service, a recommendation service and songs service, together with an *H2* database.
+Each microservice is implemented with a different programming language, e.g. *NodeJS*, *React*, *Java Spring*, *Python*, etc.

 ![](/img/multl-tier-app-music.png)

-I﻿n order to monitor this multi-tier *music* application from Apache SkyWalking, you need to pick up the SkyWalking agent per programming language and rebuild corresponding service to instrument the application to the SkyWalking OAP server.
+I﻿n order to monitor this multi-tier *music* application from Apache SkyWalking, you need to pick up the SkyWalking agent per programming language and rebuild the corresponding service to collect and send application metrics to the SkyWalking OAP server.

-Y﻿ou can rebuild the *Docker* image per service using the agent version file _**Dockerfile**_ in each service's folder from the multi-tier *music* application repo:
+Y﻿ou can rebuild the *Docker* image per service using the agent version file ***Dockerfile*** in each service's folder from the multi-tier *music* application repo:

 ```markdown
 ├── app